 The DHCP (Dynamic Host Configuration Protocol) gives out IP addresses to devices on your network so that they can communicate.
-These include your Mac, router, phone and any other devices connected on your network.
+These include your Mac, router, phone, and any other devices connected to your network.

 If the DHCP Lease has issues, it could explain why your Mac won’t connect to Wi-Fi.
 Renewing the lease may resolve the problem.

 - Select Menu > System Preferences > Network.

 - Select Wi-Fi > Advanced.